 Elementary school is a time ripe for these discussions.
 Provided that teachers have the right tools and resources and use developmentally appropriate language and activities, teaching about these concepts can be rich and engaging for children, laying the groundwork for more sophisticated understanding when they move into the tween and teen years.

-There's a wealth of children's books that can be read aloud and independently to approach the topic of bias, diversity, and social justice.
-Whether it's about people who are different than your students (window books), an affirmation of their identity (mirror books), or one that exposes bias or shares stories of people who stood up to injustice, reading books is a core part of the elementary classroom curriculum and therefore a seamless way to address the topic.
+1. Use children's literature: There’s a wealth of children's books that can be read aloud and independently to approach the topic of bias, diversity, and social justice.
+Whether it’s a book about people who are different from your students (window books), an affirmation of their identity (mirror books), or one that exposes bias or shares stories of people who stood up to injustice, reading books is a core part of the elementary classroom curriculum and therefore a seamless way to address the topic.

-We know that all educators face a plethora of daily demands.
-But because children's social and emotional development is a key part of the elementary curriculum and because much of the teasing, name-calling, and bullying is identity-based, it's helpful for the classroom climate to set aside a time every week for an explicit lesson on this topic.
+3. Teach anti-bias lessons: We know that all educators face a plethora of daily demands on their time.
+But because children’s social and emotional development is a key part of the elementary curriculum and because much of the teasing, name-calling, and bullying is identity-based, it’s helpful for the classroom climate to set aside a time every week for an explicit lesson on this topic.
 Social and emotional skill development lessons are the foundation, and then teachers can move to lessons on identity, differences, bias, and how bias and bullying can be addressed individually and institutionally.

-Take advantage of children's interest in books, TV shows, toys, and video games, and use them as opportunities to explore diversity, bias, and social justice.
-Whether it's about toys and gender stereotypes, a New Jersey girl who was tired of seeing books only about white boys and dogs, or discussing a new line of dolls with disabilities, you can provide openings for children to see how bias takes place in media and the everyday objects that they use.
+4. Give familiar examples: Take advantage of children’s interest in books, TV shows, toys, and video games, and use them as opportunities to explore diversity, bias, and social justice.
+Whether it’s about toys and gender stereotypes, a New Jersey girl who was tired of seeing books only about white boys and dogs, or a new line of dolls with disabilities, you can provide openings for children to see how bias takes place in media and the everyday objects that they use.

-Re-think the concept of "helping others" (through service learning projects or other volunteer opportunities) to include discussions with children about the inequities that contribute to the problem and consider actions that can address it.
-For example, while it's useful to provide food to homeless people, we want to deepen the conversation to convey a social justice perspective and a wider lens with children.
+5. Explore solutions: Rethink the concept of helping others (through service learning projects or other volunteer opportunities) to include discussions with children about the inequities that contribute to the problem and consider actions that can address it.
+For example, while it’s useful to provide food to homeless people, we want to deepen the conversation to convey a social justice perspective and a wider lens with children.
 Therefore, discuss the stigma and stereotypes of homeless people, learn about unfair housing policies, and reflect on solutions that will reverse the problem in a lasting way and encourage students to take action.